 Chattanooga Employment Attorney

-A dedicated Chattanooga employment lawyer at Employment and Consumer Law Group serves the area to protect employee rights.
+A dedicated Chattanooga employment lawyer at Employment and Commerce Law Group serves the area to protect employee rights.
 Laws at the federal, state, and local level protect employees from illegal treatment.
 This includes illegal discrimination, wage theft (overtime and minimum wage violations), exploitation, and protecting whistleblowers.

 Chattanooga, like all of Tennessee, follows the employment-at-will doctrine.
 Employment-at-will means employees can be fired for almost any reason, whether that reason is just or not.
 Legal reasons for termination might include nepotism, difference in personalities, or even their personal style in clothes or haircuts.
 However, there are exceptions to this rule.
 An employer may not fire, or otherwise affect the employment of an employee for an illegal reason.
 This means you may not be lawfully terminated or treated unfairly at work if the reason violates certain employment laws.
 Each case is very different, this is why it is crucial to talk to a lawyer about your particular claim.